oxfordroadmap/vis/content/post/teaching-AI-basics-eg-Git/index.en.md

 ## Course Info and Features

-Aimed at entry-level undergraduate students from a broad range of disciplinary backgrounds, the course series **🤖📲** _**Web Development for LLM-Powered Apps**_ (hereafter _This series_) provides a comprehensive foundation in both the conceptual and practical aspects of modern web development in the context of **Large Language Models (LLMs)**.
+Aimed at entry-level undergraduate students from diverse disciplinary backgrounds, the course series 🤖📲 *Web Development for LLM-Powered Apps* (hereafter  _this series_) provides a comprehensive foundation in both conceptual and practical aspects of modern web development in the context of **Large Language Models (LLMs)**.

+> See how  _this series_ covers diverse disciplinary backgrounds including `engineering`, `management`, `marketing`, `psychology`, `design` and `new media` based on emerging job markets of AI capabilities: [🚢Learning Roadmap for intelligent API, ML, and AI 🗿](#LearningRoadmap)

 ### Course Series Structure
 Spanning **two semesters** (12–18 weeks each, depending on institutional scheduling), the course is structured as follows: